castortech/mdbxjni/readme.md

 Working against a Snapshot view of the Database:

-    // cerate a read-only transaction...
+    // create a read-only transaction...
     Transaction tx = env.createTransaction(true);
     try {